aridjayarecipes/cutesrecipes.web.app/content/post/1752-step-by-step-guide-to-prepare-ultimate-seared-carrots.md

 recipeinstructions:
 - "Slice carrots and boil them for 5 min"
 - "Rince immediately yo bring them back at ambiant temperature"
 - "Seat in a pan at medium temperature with lots of butter.
-Add some salt &amp; Pepper"
+Add some salt & Pepper"
 categories:
 - Recipe
 tags: